An online lender specializing in merchant cash advances for small businesses.

 - Not for new businesses.
 You can’t qualify for a Lendr loan if your business is a startup just getting off the ground.

 - Not available in all states.
-If your business is located in Alaska or Hawaii, you can’t qualify for a Lendr loan.
+If your business is located in Alaska or Hawaii, you won’t qualify for a Lendr loan.

 Compare more business loan offers